-The top right panel in Figure 11 shows the response of the homeownership rate, as measured by the Census Bureau, which is often cited as one of the primary motivations for housing credit policy.
-Using the narrative instrument, there is a sustained increase in homeownerhip by around 5 basis points beyond a horizon of 10 months.
-Based on the GSE excess returns instrument, homeownerhip also rises by a similar magnitude, but the increase occurs somewhat more rapidly.
-While there is considerable uncertainty in the estimates, the responses are in both cases statistically significant at the 95 percent level for multiple months, indicating that agency activity indeed has an effect on homeownership.
+The top right panel in Figure 10 shows the response of the homeownership rate, as measured by the Census Bureau, which is often cited as one of the primary motivations for housing credit policy.
+There is a sustained increase in homeownerhip by around 5 basis points beyond a horizon of 10 months.
+While there is considerable uncertainty in the estimates, the responses are statistically significant at the 95 percent level for multiple months, indicating that agency activity indeed has an effect on homeownership.
 This also implies that the expansion in the stock of mortgage debt is in part driven by an increase in homeownership.

-The remaining panels in Figure 11 show the responses of consumption expenditures, personal income, and the unemployment rate.
+The remaining panels in Figure 10 show the responses of consumption expenditures, personal income, and the unemployment rate.
 Using the narrative instrument, we find that an increase in agency mortgage purchases stimulates consumption very modestly and with a delay of more than a year.
 Personal sector income and the unemployment rate are approximately unchanged over the entire forecast horizon.
 The increase in consumption is imprecisely estimated and none of the impulse responses are significantly different from zero at the 95 percent level.
-The point estimates are somewhat different for the GSE excess returns instrument and show an increase in personal consumption expenditures similar to that estimated using the narrative instrument, but with a much shorter delay of 3-4 months.
-There is a decline in the unemployment rate around a year after the shock.
-Standard errors are, however, large for this instrument as well.
+There is an initial rise and a subsequent decline in the unemployment rate around a year after the shock, but the magnitudes of these changes are small and not statistically significant.

-In sum, we find evidence that agency mortgage purchases stimulate residential investment and homeownership, and some indication of a positive effect on personal consumption expenditures.
-The confidence bands in Figure 11 are, however, relatively wide, and the power of our instruments to detect a macroeconomic impact of agency mortgage purchases beyond the housing sector is rather limited.
+The alternative GSE excess returns identification strategy discussed in the appendix yields overall comparable results, including a statistically significant rise in housing starts, as well as a significant and persistent rise in homeownership.26 Our overall conclusion, therefore, is that there is evidence that agency mortgage purchases stimulate residential investment and homeownership, and some indication of a positive effect on personal consumption expenditures.
+The confidence bands in Figure 10 are, however, relatively wide, and the power of our instruments to detect a macroeconomic impact of agency mortgage purchases beyond the housing sector is limited.